 - a.
 The Chief of Staff

 - b.
+Chief of Staff Elect

+- c.
+Immediate Past Chief of Staff

+- d.
 The applicable Department Director

-- c.
+- e.
 The CEO of the Hospital

-- d.
+- f.
 The Board or its Chair

-- e.
+- g.
 The MEC

 A summary suspension is effective immediately.
 The person or group imposing the suspension shall immediately inform the Chief Executive Officer of the suspension and he/she shall promptly give Special Notice thereof to the Practitioner.